anthonykasza/bro-opendns/investigate/README.md

 Description
 -----------
 Monitor your network DNS queries and periodically check the queried names against the OpenDNS Investigate API.
-Bro scriptland notices are raised for malcious domains.
+Bro scriptland notices are raised for malicious domains.

 Example Usage